 The consolidated financial statements include the financial statements of Jungfraubahn Holding AG and its holdings.
-The holdings of the Group can be seen in the comment «0 Scope of consolidation» below.
+The holdings of the Group can be seen in the Notes to the individual financial statements of Jungfraubahn Holding AG.
 The holdings are broken down as follows:

 Group companies are companies in which Jungfraubahn Holding AG has a direct or indirect share of more than 50 per cent.

 Associated companies are companies in which Jungfraubahn Holding AG holds 20 to 50 per cent and has a significant influence.